nturaga/bioc-galaxy-integration/README.md

 2. Single input with Multiple Outputs
 3. Multiple inputs with Single Output
 4. Multiple inputs with Multiple Outputs.

-**Note:** If you want to skip ahead to examples to each of these types of tools, click the links given below.

-- Single input with Single Output [INSERT Tool Example][1]
-- Single input with Multiple Outputs [INSERT Tool Example][2]
-- Multiple inputs with Single Output [INSERT Tool Example][3]
-- Multiple inputs with Multiple Outputs [INSERT Tool Example][4]

 Some excellent resources you can refer to for more information:
 - [Official Galaxy Tool Wiki](https://wiki.galaxyproject.org/Admin/Tools/)